 - Instant and Sorcery Cards that win the game with minimal work.
 These are cards that need to be immediately answered or else the game ends.
 These types of cards usually lead to stale or monotonous game play.
-Ban examples: Ad Nauseum and Biorhythm.
+Ban examples: Ad Nauseam and Biorhythm .

-- Cards that essentially restart the game.
+- Cards that essentially restart the game. **THIS SECTION UNDER REVIEW**.
 These cards typically invalidate all previous gameplay, reset the game state drastically so most players have limited options, and extend games too long.
-Ban examples: Sway of the Stars, Upheaval, and Worldfire.
+Ban examples: Worldfire and Upheaval

 Banning New Cards